shipmonk-rnd/doctrine-two-phase-migrations/README.md

 ### Configuration in symfony application:

-If your `Doctrine\ORM\EntityManagerInterface` and `Doctrine\DBAL\Connection` is autowired, just register few services in your DIC and tag the commands:
+If your `Doctrine\ORM\EntityManagerInterface` is autowired, just register few services in your DIC and tag the commands:
 ```yml
 _instanceof:
     Symfony\Component\Console\Command\Command: